 Supportive management is focused on avoiding the formation of a clot and its dislodgement to vital organs.
-This is achieved by making blood thinner and more difficult to clot which is done by administration of various types of anticoagulant drugs:
+This is achieved by making blood thinner and more difficult to clot which is done by the administration of various types of anticoagulant drugs:

-Heparin injections are given for an immediate action in the emergency cases.
+Heparin injections are given for immediate action in emergency cases.
 They can be given as infusions or subcutaneous injections thus, they are more suitable for use in the in-patient set-up.
 However, these patients need long term therapy and therefore cannot rely on heparin alone as an infusion.
 Newer subcutaneous agents are considered for outpatient use.

-Warfarin tablets are mostly given as a maintenance therapy since it is administered orally and has a predictable dose response.
+Warfarin tablets are mostly given as a maintenance therapy since it is administered orally and has a predictable dose-response.
 It must be bridged with heparin for 3-5 days because:

-- Warfarin takes some time to initiate its action as it works by inhibiting the synthesis of vitamin K dependent factors that require sometime to be depleted in circulation.
+- Warfarin takes some time to initiate its action as it works by inhibiting the synthesis of vitamin K dependent factors that require some time to be depleted in circulation.